vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 </li>

 <li>
-<h4>Buffer</h4>
+<h4></h4>

-Buffer is a social media management tool designed to help businesses and individuals streamline their content scheduling, publishing, and analytics across multiple platforms.
+<a href="https://buffer.com/" role="link" target="_blanck">Buffer</a> is a social media management tool designed to help businesses and individuals streamline their content scheduling, publishing, and analytics across multiple platforms.
 Known for its simplicity and user-friendly interface, Buffer enables users to plan and automate social media posts while maintaining consistent engagement with their audience.

 For businesses transitioning from manual posting or juggling multiple social accounts, Buffer offers a centralized solution to save time and enhance social media performance.